-The Gabbard plot of the cataloged debris produced by the intentional destruction of Cosmos 1408 is shown in Figure 1.
+The Gabbard plot of the cataloged debris produced by the intentional destruction of Cosmos 1408 is shown in Fig. 1.
 The fragments large enough to be tracked have been hurled into orbits with heights between the lower limits of outer space and nearly 1500 km, thus traversing the most densely populated regions of the LEO environment.
-However, the highest concentration of fragments was distributed between 350 and 600 km, as shown in Figure 2.
+However, the highest concentration of fragments was distributed between 350 and 600 km, as shown in Fig. 2.

-The evolution of the debris cloud is summarized, for the first seven months, in Figures 3-7.
-In each of them, as well as in the Gabbard plot (Figure 1), the orbital decay due to atmospheric drag is evident, both directly and indirectly, because of the relatively low altitude in which the breakup occurred.
-This is particularly true for Figure 3, showing how the debris spatial density has evolved over time, causing a significant contraction of the cloud, both in terms of number of debris and altitude ranges significantly affected.
-As of 20 June 2022, 54% of the cataloged debris had already entered the atmosphere and, according to preliminary assessments, the cloud is destined to disappear within a couple of years after the ASAT test [18].
+The evolution of the debris cloud is summarized, for the first seven months, in Figs. 3-5.
+The effects of the orbital decay due to atmospheric drag are particularly evident in Fig. 3, showing how the debris spatial density evolved over time, causing a significant contraction of the cloud, both in terms of number of debris and altitude ranges significantly affected.
+As of June 20, 2022, 54% of the cataloged debris had already entered the atmosphere and, according to preliminary assessments, the cloud was destined to disappear within a couple of years after the ASAT test [21].